SowmyaT-157/to-do-list/README.md

 - It is a simple To-Do list app, It can be use every day to track your tasks.
 - It has a user can add new Task to the Todo list1
 - Tasks are added using the addTask(description: string) function and marked complete using markTaskAsDone(id: number)
-- If we give a parameter which Id work dodn that will be show true.
+- If we give a parameter which Id work done that will be show true.
 ##  Tech Stack

 - Node Js